DISINFECTANT VALIDATION

 12. Note down the number of colonies.

-13. This will be the final counts of the exposed culture .
+13. This will be the final count of the exposed culture.

-14. Select the plates which have least to Nil counts.
+14. Select the plates that have the least nil counts.

-16. Contact time for the usage of the disinfectant will be set on the basis of the results which will have least counts.
+16. Contact time for the usage of the disinfectant will be set based on the results which will have the least counts.

-1. To get a practical approach for the efficacy apply the disinfectants on to any of the surface which is present in that particular area which will be decontaminated by spraying the disinfectant.
+1. To get a practical approach for the efficacy apply the disinfectants to any of the surfaces which is present in that particular area which will be decontaminated by spraying the disinfectant.

-3. Wrap the strips and the epoxy coated surface with a aluminium foil and sterilize it in an Dry heat Steriliser at 200 0 C for 2 hrs.
+3. Wrap the strips and the epoxy-coated surface with Aluminum foil and sterilize it in a Dry heat Sterilizer at 200 0 C for 2 hrs.

-4. From the previously determined suspension having 10000 – 100000 cells per ml inoculate one culture on to three different S. S surface and Epoxy coated surface.
+4. From the previously determined suspension having 10000 – 100000 cells per ml inoculate one culture onto three different S. S surface and Epoxy coated surfaces.

 5. With the help of a sterile spatula spread the culture on the surface.